matteoferla/DirEvo_tools/readme.md

 * pedel PCR not active
 * pedel range of conditions not doen yet, but pedel_batch wrapper made.
 * Pedel-AA not done yet
+* calc for PCR in Pedel-AA not done.
+* Talk to Wayne about conceptual issues with PCR efficiency

 ## Mutant caller
 * wired but not written